rob-myers/rob-myers.github.io/articles/tech2.md

 > One can solve this by applying the [string-pulling algorithm](http://digestingduck.blogspot.com/2010/03/simple-stupid-funnel-algorithm.html).
 > It pulls the zig-zag path tight along the navigable polygons' extremal points.

-Drag the nodes below to see _string-pulling_ in action.
+Drag the nodes below (keeping them on the navigable polygon) to see _string-pulling_ in action.

 <div
   class="tabs"